COURSES OF STUDY INVOLVING ATHLETIC TRAINING:

 AT 224 AT Techniques I (2)

-Lecture and Laboratory course which emphasizes clinical proficiency in basic emergency care, C.P.R. and 1st Aid, and lower extremity taping and wrapping skills.
-The student will achieve certification in C.P.R., First Aid, and A.E.D. certification.
+Lecture and Laboratory course which emphasizes clinical proficiencies in lower extremity taping and wrapping skills and basic emergency care with a review of C.P.R. and First Aid protocols.
 Requires a minimum of 150 hours of clinical experience in an Athletic Training Facility.
 Prerequisite: AT 118.

 AT 225 Principles of Strength and Conditioning (1)